The forerunner of the Bellis Music Camp.

 Mr. Bellis moved to Pasadena’s Elliot Junior High, and Douglas Coe was hired to replace him at La Cañada.
 Both outgoing and incoming music directors worked together at this camp, easing the transition for us band and orchestra members.
 In addition, Olaf Frodsham of Caltech was choral director at the camp.

 There used to be an online bio of Mr. Bellis, but I could not find it.
-I do remember that he directed a band in Honolulu during the war in the 1940s, and there was a photo with everyone in Hawaiian shirts.
+I do remember that he directed a band in Honolulu during the war in the 1940s, and there was a photo with the band members wearing Hawaiian shirts.

-Everyone in this big photo loved Mr. Bellis, with his demanding direction of band and orchestra, but also with his sense of humor when dealing with us as individuals.
+Everyone in this big photo loved Mr. Bellis, with his demanding direction of band and orchestra, but also with his sense of humor when dealing with us individually.

 My copy of the big photo is creased, as is the greatly-faded roster attached to its back, but I did manage to decipher 115 of the 119 names.
 The school annual, Don Dias ’62, was instrumental in confirming some of them.
 Otherwise, the big photo actually did survive a half-century in the closet!